fowlertm/semiTakeHome/README.md

 ![Love results](views/love.png)

 And there you have it!
-A simple way of using weaviate as a backend search engine.
+A simple way of using Weaviate as a backend search engine.

 ### Summary and conclusion.